Fejiroisaacs/Chess_CS106_project/README.md

 ## King Class

-The King class class implements the Piece interface and represents a king in a chess game.
+The King class implements the Piece interface and represents a king in a chess game.

 ### Constructor